Backing Up Central#

 ODK Backups.
 Each file is a single backup snapshot, and each snapshot should be titled

-Once you have the file on your local computer, you will have to transfer that backup snapshot file to your ODK Central server.
+Find the backup file on your local computer.
+You will have to transfer that backup snapshot to your ODK Central server.
 If you don't know how to do this, and you used our DigitalOcean installation guide, please see their instructions on how to transfer a file to a Droplet.

 Once the file is on the server itself, you'll need to log back into it, like you did when you first set up the server.